 As a project management trainer, I have always focused not only on teaching my students how to pass their exams but also on how to become better at what they are doing.
 Yes, of course, I want you to pass your PMP exam and become certified but I always strived to ensure that what I teach helps you to better lead your projects and deliver them successfully for your stakeholders.

 And that is why I think the changes that the Project Management Institute (PMI)® is making to the Project Management Professional (PMP)® exam on July 1st, 2020 is a good change, even though they could have managed the roll-out a bit better.

-With this update, PMI is moving away from the five current and somewhat ‘technical’ domains and shifts the focus of the PMI exam to test a candidate’s knowledge of, and experience in the skills necessary to actually lead and manage a project.
+With this update, PMI is moving away from the five current and somewhat ‘technical’ domains and shifting the focus of the PMI exam to test a candidate’s knowledge of and experience in the skills necessary to actually lead and manage a project.
 Specifically, the three new domains are People, Process, and Business Environment.

 Source: Project Management Podcast